igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/various/stepsgenerator/StepsGenerator.md

 [Puzzle files](.)

-Write a function, which accepts a positive integer `n`.
+Implement a function, which accepts a positive integer `n`.
 The function should return a list representing the generateSteps with n levels using the `#` character.
 Make sure the step has appropriate number of spaces on the right hand side!

 ## Examples